 These guys are responsible for the first vegan, hydroponic, vertical farm

 In a piece shared by Eco Watch, the farm boast no pesticides, herbicides, animal manure, or animal byproducts, with certification from the American Vegetarian Association.
-Avoiding manure means eliminating a main cause for food poisoning, so they rely on carnivorous plants to lure and kill bugs instead.
+Avoiding manure means eliminating the main cause of food poisoning, so they rely on carnivorous plants to lure and kill bugs instead.

 They’re not stopping there either.
-The team is hoping to convert solar energy, but currently uses robotics to reduce the energy put out to artificially light and control the climate of this urban pasture.
+The team is hoping to convert solar energy but currently uses robotics to reduce the energy put out to artificially light and control the climate of this urban pasture, using storage similar to this hydroponic shipping container for their crops.

-120,000 plants grow, with herbs, greens and tomatoes yielding the majority of their year round crop.
-They utilize 98 percent less water then a standard farming operation through hydroponic recirculation, and use 82 percent less energy compared to their conventional and organic competitors.
+120,000 plants grow, with herbs, greens and tomatoes yielding the majority of their year-round crop.
+They utilize 98 percent less water than a standard farming operation through hydroponic recirculation and use 82 percent less energy compared to their conventional and organic competitors.
+If after reading this, you were inspired to grow supplies, more so towards the hydroponic side of gardening, be sure to do some research if you are new to this.

 #Metropolisfarms #Tomatoes are kicking ass, in the worlds first commercial vertical flowering towers.
 We have almost lemon sized tomatoes after about a month using our clean growing technology in the dead of winter.
 Zero Pesticides, Zero Herbicides, Zero Manure.
 We can grow thousands of pounds of #FarmtoTable , #VeganCertified ,delicious #freshtomatoes right here in #Philadelphia’s #FirstVerticalFarm 365 days a year. #foodporn #veg #vegan #veganfood #veganfoodshare #whatveganseat #fitfoods #fitfoodie #fitfam #cleaneating #eatraw #eathealthy #philly #phillyigers #philadelphia